luisfernandoagottani/TSP_with_genetic_algorithm/README.md

 # Files

 Main files with the travel salesman algorithm to each dataset.<br/>
-tsp.py
+tsp.py<br/>
-tsp_uy.py
+tsp_uy.py<br/>
 tsp_it.py

 ## Results

-File to colect excel sheets with the results from tsp algorithm and create plots to compare configurations solutions.
+File to colect excel sheets with the results from tsp algorithm and create plots to compare configurations solutions.<br/>
 Plot_results.ipynb

 ## Report

-Report with the approach used for the project and results.
+Report with the approach used for the project and results.<br/>
 CIFO_Agottani.pdf

 ## Folder Data